ApisTox: a new benchmark dataset for the classification of small molecules toxicity on honey bees: Methods

 \subsection{Data splitting}

 Statistical models, especially predictive machine learning (ML) models, require separate parts of data for fitting (training) models, and for their testing and verification of performance.
 For molecular graphs and chemical data especially, there are many non-obvious possible sources of data leakage, which lead to improper and overly optimistic estimation of models' performance.
 Having predetermined splits is beneficial for reproducible science in ML, therefore we compute train-test splits and distribute those files along the full dataset.
+To the best of our knowledge, ApisTox is the first dataset of honey bee toxicity to provide explicit train-test splits and evaluation protocol, making it better suited for comparison of ML techniques.

 We split the dataset in three different ways: stratified random split, time split, and MaxMin split.
 Random and MaxMin are interpolative, validating predictive performance inside the domain of the dataset.
 Time split is extrapolative, meaning that it aims to verify the out-of-domain generalization of models to structurally novel compounds.
 In all cases, we use 80\%-20\% proportions, resulting in 828 training and 207 testing molecules.